NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 python3 -m pip install -r requirements.txt
 ```

+> **_NOTE:_** If the vertical federated learning plugin is not available in the XGBoost PyPI release yet, reinstall XGBoost from a [wheel](https://xgboost.readthedocs.io/en/stable/install.html#nightly-build) with a recent commit.

 ## Preparing HIGGS Data
 In this example we showcase a binary classification task based on the [HIGGS dataset](https://archive.ics.uci.edu/dataset/280/higgs), which contains 11 million instances, each with 28 features and 1 class label.